CHUCK-P/CarND-LaneLines-P1/P1_writeup.md

 4) Next I did a gaussian blur to remove artifacts

-5) Did the Canny Edge Detect and set the gap and length parameters to ...
+5) Do the Canny Edge Detect and set the gap and length parameters to ...

 6) Do the Hough transform to find meaningful edges.
 Draw lines within this step for the black mask overlay.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+7) Do the line overlay by setting the alpha of a black-masked line image and merging to the oringinal

 ### 2. Identify potential shortcomings with your current pipeline

-I've identified two potential shortcomings:
+I've identified three potential shortcomings:
 1) Lighting varies depending on the time of day, time of year, and weather conditions.
 2) The lane lines might fall outside of the masked zone and not be picked up, correctly.

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+3) Color space is hard to predict, so setting the RGB thresholds is unreliable

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
-Implement an auto-thresholding routine.
+1)  Implement an auto-thresholding routine.
 Either an ambient light sensor or an averaging function could be sued to compensate.

-Another potential improvement could be to ...
-Use the Hough transform output to determine where the masking should be.
+2)  Use the Hough transform output to determine where the masking should be.